Michigan Alzheimer's Disease Center

 a group of people gathered in a circle supporting each other

-Caregivers Lewy Body Dementia Support Group
+Virtual Evening Lewy Body Dementia Support Group for Caregivers

 a group of people gathered in a circle supporting each other